IntelliTect/Documentation/Myriad/Status-Overview.md

 # Status Overview
 This page provides a status overview of your [applications](Applications.md).
-Each [environment](Environments.md) is displayed in the list and contains high level information like its schedule, applications, environment status and individual events and and event status.
+Each [environment](Environments.md) is displayed in the list and contains high-level information like its schedule, applications, environment status, individual events, and event status.

 <img src="Media/Status-Overview.png">